jxv/jxv.github.io/blog/2017-12-19-Marry-the-Problem-Not-the-Solution.md

 # Marry the Problem; Not the Solution

 There is a growing sense of guilt that awaits while undoing what was believed to be valuable work.
-Being held back by pride is a good first indicator.
+Being held back by pride is a good first indicator to push more.

 People excel at ignoring the surrounding irrelevant to their problems.
 This idea was demonstrated years ago when the moon walking bear video went viral.